 The conversion from CAD to USD and USD to CAD only needs to happen once, whenever you’re comfortable doing so.

-- For the beginner, Wealthsimple’s provides a simple and intuitive platform that’s easy to navigate, allowing you to get started on your investing journey.
+- For the beginner level investors, Wealthsimple provides a simple and intuitive platform that’s easy to use, allowing you to get started on your investing journey.

-- For those who are also members of the Wealthsimple Invest platform, the Wealthsimple Trade product is good way to take some control into your own hands.
+- For those who are also members of the Wealthsimple Invest platform, the Wealthsimple Trade investing platform is good way to take some control into your own hands.

-- No fees and no minimums: Knowing that each investment transaction isn’t being charged a $9.99 per trade fee is a sigh of relief.
+- No trading fee and no minimums: Knowing that each investment transaction isn’t being charged a $9.99 per trade fee is a sigh of relief.

 - Security: A password, texted login code, and if you chose, a biometric marker (fingerprint) to access your profile.

-- Once you get going, you can also place the dividends from your investments into a registered account such as an RRSP or TFSA for tax-breaks or let them remain in one of your non registered accounts
+- Once you get going, you have the option to place the dividends from your investments into registered accounts such as an RRSP or TFSA for tax-breaks or let them remain in one of your non registered accounts

-- No unified single sign on account / profile where users can see all of their Wealthsimple products in one glance (I also use Wealthsimple Invest)
+- No unified single sign on account / profile where investors can see all of their Wealthsimple products in one glance (I also use Wealthsimple Invest)